'10 days. He was supposed to be gone for 10 days. Not forever'

 Conor was about to cross the country to report for duty at Camp Pendleton in San Diego.

-From the moment his mom explained the 9/11 attacks to him by building the twin towers out of Legos, Conor said he was going to serve his country as a Marine.
+From the moment his mum explained the 9/11 attacks to him by building the twin towers out of Lego, Conor said he was going to serve his country as a Marine.

 "If we had a choice, the Coast Guard would've been nice," said his father, Michael McDowell, an Irish-born former BBC journalist who had played a part in the Irish peace process.